DatTranLK/SoleAuthenticity_Ver2/README.md

 - [Contact Information](#contact-information)
 ## Introduction

-- In the fast-paced realm of shoe fashion, ShoeHub stands as a cutting-edge solution tailored for shoe enthusiasts, sellers, and fashion-forward individuals.
+- In the fast-paced realm of shoe fashion, SoleAuthenticity stands as a cutting-edge solution tailored for shoe enthusiasts, sellers, and fashion-forward individuals.
 Our platform not only facilitates the buying and selling of shoes but also empowers users to ensure the authenticity of the shoes they're dealing with

 ## Features